eclipse-aaspe/server/README.md

   Mind that *blazor* and *core* variants require these privileges, so they can not be used for demonstration purposes on tightly-administered machines (which are wide-spread in larger organizations and enterprises).

+A blazor demo server is running on https://admin-shell-io.com:5001/

 ## Binaries